Toni and Graham Fosters' story

 Twenty years ago, in the year 2000, Toni and Graham embarked on a new journey within the fostering care sector that has led them to become one of Fostering People’s longest serving fostering parents.

-Toni first heard about fostering when she was working at Meals on Wheels where she met a woman who had told her she was caring for a young person, inspiring Toni’s interest into becoming a foster parent.
+Toni first heard about fostering when she was working at Meals on Wheels where she met a woman who had told her she was caring for a young person, inspiring Toni’s interest in becoming a foster parent.

 Used to having a big family, Toni and Graham share two of their own children and three children from a previous marriage.
 With all their children now grown up and with families of their own, the couple are pleased to see that some have followed in their footsteps becoming foster parents just like them.